davidcalikes/Late-Gigs/docs/README.md

     * I referred to this [YouTube](https://www.youtube.com/watch?v=w1jrCxWx7Tc) Video when learning how to delete rows from google sheets.

-    Email
+    Email:

-    * I learned how to build the email functions using code from this [YouTube](https://www.youtube.com/watch?v=SpmWlHRVn9c) video and also this [Youtube](https://www.youtube.com/watch?v=44ERDGa9Dr4) video from the smae channel.
+    * I learned how to build the email functions using code from this [YouTube](https://www.youtube.com/watch?v=SpmWlHRVn9c) video and also this [Youtube](https://www.youtube.com/watch?v=44ERDGa9Dr4) video from the same channel.

-    Markdown
+    Markdown:

     * I learned how to write the code for my README dropdown menu by examining the Markdown code from this README document. https://github.com/elainebroche-dev/ms3-event-scheduler/blob/main/README.md

+    * Media

+    The image used in the title of this document was sourced from https://www.pexels.com/

 <br>